southern-cross-ai/ask-llms/README.md

 ## How to use it?

-1. In `main.py`, customise your Markdown file paths for saving Q&As:
+1. In `main.py`, customise your Markdown file paths for saving Q&As to local:

 ``` python
 path_claude = '/example_path/examples_claude.md'